 With an audience of 50 females, the user asked, “This is a demo of ReelChat–a video-based dating mobile app.
 What do you think of the concept?
 If you are/were single, would you use it?
 Why or why not?”

 The mockup garnered a rating of 3.6 out of 5.
 The neat thing is that with PickFu, you can post a video, like the one above, for mockup testing.
 This user could have also specified the women answering the poll should be single.

 Even though users didn’t interact directly with the app mockup, they got to watch someone else navigate it before making their judgments.

 “I would at least try the app.
 I liked the video chat availability because it gives you a real idea of who you are talking to, which allows you to ensure you’re talking to a real

 “The idea is great, but in reality, I know that I am not comfortable on video and would prefer any interactions to be in person.
 I think a picture is enough to go on and I would probably not participate in this app.”

 “I’m giving it a three because a picture isn’t shown, but if a picture is available than my rating would be higher (4-5 stars).
 I like that there are those questions that can be answered so that you can see a bit of their intellect and personality.”

-These responses are balanced, giving both positives and negatives, which is something you can expect from an open-ended poll on PickFu.
+These responses are balanced, giving both positives and negatives, which is something you can expect from an Open-ended poll on PickFu.

-Create your first PickFu poll today
+Create a PickFu poll today

 If you’re ready to do some mockup testing, PickFu is a smart place to start your testing.
 Once you incorporate respondent feedback into your mockup, develop it into a prototype to test on Loop11 or a similar program.